WaflzPlz/Bababooey/README.md

 # Bababooey
 Bababooey-Bot for Discord

-It's supposed to enter voice chat on Discord and play the Bababooey sound effect.
+It enters your voice chat on Discord and plays the Bababooey sound effect.

+Install discord.py and dotenv via pip
+Install ffmpeg